 Currensea are very straightforward when it comes to their charges.

 As well as the basic free card, known as 'Essential' there are:

 Currensea Premium Card: Which has no fee at all for overseas payments and costs £25.
 This is worthwhile if you plan to spend over £5000 on your card abroad.

 Currensea Elite Card: Which has a whopping £140 annual fee - but as well as fee free payments there are a number of benefits such as lounge access for £20 a visit and a concierge service.

 Not every - but certainly most more traditional banks - Barclays, Bank of Scotland, First Direct, Halifax, HSBC, Lloyds, Nationwide, NatWest, RBS, Santander, TSB, Ulster Bank are all OK.

 You can withdraw up to £1,000 per month from ATMs outside the UK.
 Remember additional fees may apply once you withdraw more than £500 (Essentials) or £750 (Premium and Elite).

-As a debit card Section 75 protection does not apply, however the card includes Mastercard chargeback protection, which means you can lodge a claim with Currensea, who in turn will raise disputed charges with Mastercard.
-Often in practice this means the outcome is suimilar to Section 75 - but of course does not have its legal standing.
+Debit card Section 75 protection does not apply, however the card does include Mastercard chargeback protection.
+This means you can lodge a claim with Currensea, who in turn will raise disputed charges with Mastercard.
+Often in practice this means the outcome is similar to Section 75 - but of course does not have its legal standing.

-We would recommend trying the basic version first as this allows you to try out the card and decide if its for you - unless of course you are certain you are going to be a heavy user when the Premium card may suit you better.
+We would recommend trying the basic version first as this allows you to try out the card and decide if it's for you - unless of course you are certain you are going to be a heavy user in which case the Premium card may suit you better.

-Why not road test the card on your next trip abopard - you have nothing to lose and £10 to gain
+Why not road test the card on your next trip abroad? - You have nothing to lose and £10 to gain!